 - Do you think that if you don't get some basic help at home, you might have to go into an aged care home before you're ready?

 If you answer 'yes' to these questions, then perhaps you or your carer should apply for home help services from your local CHSP service provider.

 For more information on the services available for CHSP contact Tanya Parry on firstname.lastname@example.org or 0400 758 722.

 Council provides affordable accommodation for older persons living in McKinlay Shire to enable them to continue living independently in the community with limited service support.
 Council maintains eight independent living units consisting of one and two bedroom styles.
-To view the Julia Creek Independent Senior Living Units Fact Sheet, download one here.
-To access an application form please contact Council’s Administration Officer on 47467166 or email email@example.com or downlaod one here.
+To view the Julia Creek Independent Senior Living Units Fact Sheet, download it here.
+To access an application form please contact Council’s Administration Officer on 47467166 or email email@example.com or download one here.